Jbithell/weather_station/README.md

 ## interrupt_daemon.py

-This is a direct copy of the Raspberry Pi Foundations' code.
+This is a direct copy of the Raspberry Pi Foundations' code - but with the calibration corrected for the wind speed
-Note,

-* the rain gauge uses BCM pin 6
-* the wind speed gauge uses BCM pin 5
+## Wind Speed Gauge
+Ground one wire
+Other one into GPIO5

-These can be changed in the setup() function.
+Pins can be changed in the setup() function.

+## Starting
 For the sensors to work this must be called (and runs in the background using the following command:

     python3 interrupt_daemon.py start